are you 21?

 FLAKING GRITS & SMOKE

 Warbringer begins with premium flaking grits corn, selected for its trademark creamy, flavorful character.
-The grits corn is loaded into custom-built smoking chambers, where it’s smoked with mesquite wood doused in Warbringer and lit to a low and slow burn for two days.
+The grits corn is loaded into custom-built smoking chambers, where it’s smoked with mesquite wood at a low and slow burn for two days.

 2